Vapor Trails: Writing and recording

-Vapor Trails is the first album since Caress of Steel (1975) not to feature a keyboard instrument.
-This was an important factor for Lifeson, who often worried about their presence on previous Rush albums, but Lee agreed not to use them.
-Instead, Lifeson spent a greater amount of time devising guitar parts that were "richer on tonality and harmonic quality" that were adequate enough for the background tracks.
-Lifeson avoided sound effects on his guitar to achieve a more raw sound.
-At certain points in recording his drum parts, Peart had been influenced by Who drummer Keith Moon and played in his style.
+Vapor Trails is the first album since Caress of Steel (1975) not to feature keyboards.
+Lifeson had often worried about the presence of keyboards on previous Rush albums, but this time Lee had agreed not to use them.
+Lifeson therefore spent a greater amount of time devising guitar parts that were "richer on tonality and harmonic quality", adequate for the background tracks.
+He also avoided sound effects on his guitar, to achieve a more raw sound.
+At certain points in recording his drum parts, Peart had been influenced by Who drummer Keith Moon and played in his style of more lyrical drumming, rather than simply keeping the beat.

 After taking a break in June 2001, Rush began to record their new songs in mid-August.
 Initially they decided to write 13 tracks for the album and pick the best 10 or 11 for the final selection, but when the time arrived they agreed to include all of them.
 They were joined by English producer Paul Northfield, who had worked on several previous Rush albums and assisted in the arrangement to some tracks when the group felt stuck.
 The band are credited as co-producers.
 In December 2001, the group left the Reaction Studios and started mixing the album at Metalworks Studios with David Leonard.
 The mixing was complete in March 2002, after which it was sent to Masterdisk in New York City for mastering by Howie Weinberg.
 Rush chose him having liked the sound of the other albums that Weinberg had worked on.

 Reception

 The production of Vapor Trails has been criticized by the band themselves, critics and fans alike because of the album's "loud" sound quality.
 It has overly compressed (clipped) audio levels during mastering, which generates additional digital distortion during the CD production.
 The trend, known as the loudness war, was very common on modern CD production at the time.
 Alex Lifeson stated:

 It was a contest, and it was mastered too high, and it crackles, and it spits, and it just crushes everything.
 All the dynamics get lost, especially anything that had an acoustic guitar in it.

+Past Prime described the album as "speaker-rattling loud.
+It's a sound created on the heels of Tool and Korn.
+And while 'Vapor Trails' never goes full nu metal, the guitars are occasionally shrill, the bass sometimes sounds like bongwater and the distortion is plainly aggressive."